COVID-19 Church Worker Frequently Asked Questions

 Yes.
 The following guidelines have been supplied by Youthworks.
 For more information please contact Ed Springer (email).

-All youth and children’s gatherings should follow the NSW Health checklist for places of worship (updated July 1), have an up to date Covid-19 Safety Plan (July 1) for each gathering and follow the guidelines below.
+All youth and children’s gatherings should follow the COVID Safety Plan for places of worship and follow the guidelines below.

 - Adopt good hygiene practices.

-- Designate the internal and external spaces that each gathering will used.
+- Designate the internal and external spaces that each gathering will use.

 - Record and store the contact details of those who attend.